FlorianFiguiere/IceMecha/README.md

 # Granular_Ice
-This git will talk about experiment done on granular ice.
+This will talk about experiment done on granular ice.